7 types of social media content your customers crave

 Posted in | 15 March, 2016

 Discovering the type of content that gets your followers diving for the Like button is a process of trial and error.
 While spying on your competition can give you some pointers, there’s no guarantee that what works for their audience will inspire shares from yours.
-Finding the right fit for your followers can be a challenge, but here are 7 types of content we’ve found to have a consistently high strike rate with wedding fans:
+Finding the right fit for your followers can be a challenge, but here are 7 types of content we’ve found to have a consistently high strike rate with brides:

 It’s easy to take for granted just how much you really know about your industry and skills.
 Not everyone knows how to choose the best foundation for wedding photography or how to use unexpected but effective colour combinations.
 These might be part of your daily routine, but this knowledge can be invaluable to your customers, not to mention position you as an industry authority – and increase traffic to your blog.

 This Mini Pop Piñata tutorial follows the conventions of a great ‘how to’ blog post, keeping text to a minimum with a concise intro, providing a list of tools and materials required, and showing an estimated prep time.

 Not all tutorials will fit this DIY craft tutorial template, but the rules don’t change: go easy on the text, be generous with images, sprinkle hyperlinks throughout to your products/services and other relevant blog posts, and break it down into logical, bite-sized steps for easy consumption.